 About 30 million Americans live with diabetes.
 If you’re one of them, it’s important to keep your blood sugar levels in check.
 Otherwise, you run the risk of high blood pressure, heart disease, or permanent nerve damage.
-At Compass Mental Health & Wellness in North Houston, Texas, Luciana Thompson, MSN, APRN, PMHNP-BC, Anna Lander, FNP-BC, and the team specialize in safe, effective diabetes treatment.
+At Compass Mental Health & Wellness in North Houston, Texas, Luciana Thompson, MSN, APRN, PMHNP-BC specializes in safe, effective diabetes treatment.
 To schedule an appointment, call or book online today.

 Diabetes is a group of chronic illnesses that occur due to high blood sugar.
 Everyone needs some blood sugar to survive, as it provides energy for your muscles and fuels the cells in your brain.

 But if your blood sugar levels are too high for an extended period of time, it increases your risk of serious health problems.

 The symptoms of diabetes vary and depend on how high your blood sugar levels are.
 Telltale signs include:

 If you have diabetes, you’re also more likely to experience gum disease or skin infections.

 Compass Mental Health & Wellness treats several types of diabetes: